Healing with PEMF Therapy

 There are some health problems that cannot be corrected with PEMF therapy alone.
 One common example is with bone-on-bone arthritis in the knee or hip.
 In this circumstance, the damage is so extensive and so many tissues are involved that a joint replacement is often inevitable.
 Even in this situation, however, PEMF therapies can make a huge difference one way or another.
 If the magnetic therapy is not controlling the pain of the condition, it can assist the tissues to be as healthy as possible prior to having the joint replacement.
 After the surgery, the recovery time is expected to be shorter with the help of magnetic field therapy, and with a decreased risk of complications.
 In addition, some research and feedback from patients indicates that the prosthesis integrates better with the bone, making the new joint feel stronger.
 This osteointegration may also decrease the likelihood for future breakdown.

 Infrequently, we experience individuals who are extraordinarily sensitive to magnetic fields, and experience increased discomfort or other unpleasant symptoms.
 In these cases, PEMF therapy must be used “low and slow,” meaning with a low intensity, and short treatment times.
-In these cases, benefits may be more difficult to achieve because the appropriate and necessary intensities are not possible.
+In these cases, setting a healing timeline helps understand that benefits may be more difficult to achieve due to the appropriate and necessary intensities not being possible.
 Still, results can be dramatic.
 Most of these individuals need to be on a significant supplement and nutrition program to achieve the best results.

 Research in the pain management program at Hopkins found that some individuals with chronic pain have personality traits that result in very poor treatment outcomes.
 These individuals often experience negative reactions even to placebo magnetic fields.
 When these patients are followed over time, some complain that their problems have been made worse by the (placebo) treatments.
 In these situations, it is not possible to please, and therefore PEMF therapy is not an appropriate treatment modality.